1) Wash up

 Clean your case with hot water and a mild nonabrasive soap, then air dry.
 This should be done at least once every week.
 Your contact lens starter kit that was provided to you when you received your contact lenses will have a care booklet enclosed for you with care instructions.
 Please make use of the this booklet and follow the instructions.

 We welcome patients from Boston, Danvers, Lynn, Marblehead, North Shore Boston, Peabody, Salem and Swampscott.
 For the finest selection of eyewear and contact lenses, call Banville Optical today at (978) 745-2774.
-Call for an appointment for an examination or fill out our online Make an Appointment form.
+Call for an appointment for an examination or fill out our online Request an Appointment form.
 We welcome all outside prescriptions, so if you have a current prescription for your contacts, we can fill that too!